jMetal/ssbse2017tutorial/README.md

 * Java IDE (I use both Eclipse and IntelliJ Idea)
 * R
 * Latex
-* Optionally, if you are not an R user (as is my case), a tool to plot results, such as gnuplot, MatLab, Excel
+* Optionally, if you are not an R user (as is my case), a tool to plot results, such as gnuplot, MatLab, Excel, etc.